RemiFELIN/RDFMining/README.md

  -se (--type-select) TYPE_SELECTION     : use as this value as the type of
                                           parent selection operation (default:
                                           2)
- -seez (--size-elitie) TYPE_SELECTION   : use as this value as the size of
+ -seez (--size-elite) SIZE_ELITE        : use as this value as the size of
                                           elitism selection (default: 0.02) -sez (--size-select) SIZE_SELECTION    : use as this value as the size of parent selection operation (default: